Skip to main content

 • Asks if you want to add any services.

-The generated configuration varies slightly based on your answers to these prompts and whether a framework is detected.
-However, the structure of the configuration file remains similar to the following:
+The generated configuration varies slightly based on your answers and whether a framework is detected.
+The file structure looks similar to the following:

 # Configuration for all applications within an environment.